wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_eth_getTransactionByBlockNumberAndIndex.md

 ---
-title: dot:eth_getTransactionByBlockNumberAndIndex \[POST\] {disallowed}
+title: eth_getTransactionByBlockNumberAndIndex  {disallowed} - Polkadot
-description: Returns transaction by given block number and index.
+description: Example code for the eth_getTransactionByBlockNumberAndIndex  {disallowed} json-rpc method. Сomplete guide on how to use eth_getTransactionByBlockNumberAndIndex  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters